Arthur Labinjo-Hughes: Hundreds at vigil in Solihull

 Football clubs around the country also paid tribute to him during the sixth minute of their games on Saturday.

-Aston Villa were also planning a tribute during the clash with Leicester on Sunday.
+Aston Villa were also planning a tribute during the clash with Leicester on Sunday and a minute's applause was held earlier at Spurs during their game against Norwich.

+The national review - announced by Education Secretary Nadhim Zahawi on Sunday - "upgrades" an existing local serious case review which had been started into Arthur's death.

+The local review is looking into the circumstances around his death after it emerged social workers had visited the house in the months before he died and found no issues, despite relatives raising concerns.

 If you have been affected by the issues raised in this article, help and support is available via BBC Action Line.